 - end further logging of native forests and woodlands

-- achieve international recognition of our State forest
+- achieve international recognition of our native forests and woodlands

 - protect and conserve all Western Australia’s remaining native forest and woodland ecosystems

-- implement a rapid transition to plantations and farm forestry for the production of timber currently derived from native forests (see also The Greens (WA) Plantations policy)
+- complete the transition of the timber industry to ecological plantations and farm forestry through a rapid and just transition strategy (see also The Greens (WA) Plantations policy)

-- maintain, as far as possible, the ecological integrity and natural heritage values of our native forest and woodland ecosystems through a fully funded, independently refereed and scientifically based research and management program (see also The Greens (WA) Biodiversity policy)
+- maintain the ecological integrity and natural heritage values of our native forest and woodland ecosystems through a fully funded, independently refereed and scientifically based research and management program (see also The Greens (WA) Biodiversity policy)

 - review all current thinning practices in native forests